Commands and Macros

-This page covers how to automate common Perfetto UI tasks to speed up your trace analysis workflow using commands, startup commands, and macros.
+This page covers how to automate common Perfetto UI tasks using commands, startup commands, and macros.
+For an overview of all ways to extend the UI, see Extending the UI.

 - Command palette:

 Startup commands run automatically every time you open any trace.
-Configure them in Settings > Startup Commands to set up your preferred view immediately.
-These affect only the UI display - the trace file itself is unchanged.
+Configure them in Settings > Startup Commands.

-Startup commands must be a JSON array of command objects:
+Startup commands are a JSON array of command objects:

 [